PenguinZhou/Pepper_Nao_Basic_Tutorial/README.md

 python expression_teller.py
 ```

-in python environment.
+This example showcases how to track people, get people's position, gender, and emotion, and speech recognition, and textToSpeech.
 There are also plenty of demos offered on the official documentation website.

 ## More resources